melanierawluk/mindful-meds-capstone/README.md

 }
 ```

-### GET /user/:id/meds
+### GET /meds/:userId
-- Endpoint to retrieve a list of all meds for specified user.
-To get current meds, filter response for `active: true`
+- Retrieves a list of medications associated with a specified user.
+To retrieve only current medications, filter the response for those with `active: true`.

 Parameters:
-- id: The ID of the user that we want retrieved
+- userId: The ID of the user for whom to retrieve medications.

 Response: